Dratius/Today/README.md

-# Today
+# Today Download Project
-The Today series download app for patrick project
+Project built to download TvSeries and Movies